-Though the evidence against him was flimsy and circumstantial at best, experts could not even agree that the bordereau had been written in his hand, there were all too many people willing to believe him guilty and indeed wanted him to be guilty.
+Though the evidence against him was flimsy and circumstantial at best, experts could not even agree that the bordereau had been written in his hand, there were all too many people willing to believe, and indeed want him, to be guilty.

-On 28 November, before he came to trial General Mercier provided an interview to the press in which he openly declared Dreyfus to be guilty of betraying his country, the facts spoke for themselves.
+On 28 November, before he came to trial General Mercier provided an interview to the press in which he openly declared Dreyfus to be guilty beyond any reasonable doubt of betraying his country.

 On 22 December 1894, Captain Alfred Dreyfus was brought before a Military Tribunal to face Court Martial.

 The trial was a sham, the evidence against him contrived, but the verdict never in doubt.
-He was found guilty of colluding with a foreign power to betray his country and sentenced to life imprisonment.
+He was found guilty of colluding with a foreign power and sentenced to life imprisonment.

 As far as the Army was concerned that was that, an embarrassing scandal had been averted.

-Bringing this to the attention of his superiors he was warned not to proceed further with his revelations or make accusations he could not substantiate but he refused to let it lie only to find his further investigations impeded at every turn by Major Hubert Henry, who was a close friend of Esterhasy's and whom it would transpire had forged the documents that had secured Dreyfus's conviction.
+Bringing this to the attention of his superiors he was warned not to proceed further with such accusations but refused to let it lie only to find his further investigations impeded at every turn by Major Hubert Henry, who was a close friend of Esterhasy’s and whom it would transpire had forged the documents that had secured Dreyfus’s conviction.

 In early 1897, Picquart presented his evidence to Dreyfus’s lawyers.

-Informed of this and in an attempt to preempt any future proceedings against him Esterhasy demanded a private hearing behind closed doors to clear his name.
-The subsequent Military Tribunal was guided by Major Henry to an acquittal.
-Permitted to retire and awarded a pension Esterhasy left for England.
+Informed of this and in an attempt to pre-empt any future proceedings against him Esterhasy demanded a private hearing behind closed doors to clear his name.

 The Dreyfus Affair had followed hot on the heels of other controversies including the Boulanger Coup-de-Etat and the Panama Canal Scandal and to many it seemed as if the very existence of the French Republic itself was at stake.